90-Day DEXA Check-In: Leaner, Stronger, Still Shipping Code

 Nutrition in One Paragraph

 Maintenance calories or very slight deficit on most days.
 Protein 1 g/lb.
-No foods were off-limits; the guard-rails were portion size and adequate protein.
+No foods were off-limits; but I did use a 5-day moving average to give me some feedback on my diet (while smoothing out daily fluctuations).

 Takeaways